bovender/configure-server/README.md

 - [Ubuntu Server Guide][guide]

-### SSH ###

-The script configures SSH to permit only certificate-based logins.
-Without a certificate, you will not be able to log into your server.
-This means that the certificate must be uploaded prior to configuring the SSH daemon.
-The script will take care of this.

 ### LDAP ###

 I chose to set up an LDAP directory server because I was intrigued by